 1.3.3.1 Materials exposed to sea water.

-Materials exposed to sea water, such as propeller blades, propeller hub and blade bolts shall have an elongation not less than 15 % on a test piece the length of which is five times the diameter.
+Materials exposed to sea water, such as propeller blades, propeller hubs and cast thruster bodies shall have an elongation not less than 15 % on a test specimen according to requirements of 2.2.2 of Part XIII "Materials".